Skip to main content

 Our side sleeper tester found the Tuft & Needle solid-foam pillow supportive, with a nice surface springiness.
 It’s a good height for many side sleepers, even though it was a skosh too tall for her preference.
 Most stomach and back sleepers will find it too thick.

 While the foam insert can't be laundered, the pillow is encased in a washable microfiber cover.
-Microfiber covers tend to be tightly woven, which can provide extra protection for allergy sufferers, another added bonus of this pillow.
+Microfiber covers tend to be tightly woven, which can provide extra protection for allergy sufferers, another bonus of this pillow.
 (Still, there's never harm in covering it with another case, to be extra hygienic.)

 Pros